Skip to content

 For each segment, send three messages over ~7 days:

-1. A noticing message — short, casual, about them, not you
+1. A noticing message, short, casual, about them, not you

-2. A specific value message — one helpful idea or resource tied to what they originally cared about
+2. A specific value message, one helpful idea or resource tied to what they originally cared about

-3. A clean exit — "Want me to stop?" with one click to opt out
+3. A clean exit, "Want me to stop?" with one click to opt out

 That's it.
 No drip of 11 emails.
 No fake urgency.
-No "Final notice 🚨🚨🚨".
+No "FINAL NOTICE" subject lines in all caps.

 Step 3: Write like a person who just remembered them